 Smital Shah, MBA, Darren Cline, MBA, Gayle Crowell and David Pyott, MA, MBA, currently serve on the Audit Committee, which is chaired by Ms. Shah.
-Our board of directors has determined that each of the members of the Audit Committee is "independent" for Audit Committee purposes as that term is defined in the rules of the SEC and the applicable Nasdaq rules, and each has sufficient knowledge in financial and auditing matters to serve on the Audit Committee.
-Our board of directors has designated each of Ms. Shah and Mr. Pyott as an "audit committee financial expert," as defined under the applicable SEC rules.
+Our Board has determined that each of the members of the Audit Committee is "independent" for Audit Committee purposes as that term is defined in the rules of the SEC and the applicable Nasdaq rules, and each has sufficient knowledge in financial and auditing matters to serve on the Audit Committee.
+Our Board has designated each of Ms. Shah and Mr. Pyott as an "audit committee financial expert," as defined under the applicable SEC rules.
 The Audit Committee's responsibilities include:

-- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - pre-approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - results and permissions in our independent registered public accounting firm; reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - coordinating the oversight and reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending based upon the Audit Committee's review and discussions with management and our independent registered public accounting firm whether our audited financial statements shall be included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; preparing the Audit Committee report required by SEC rules to be included in our annual proxy statement; - reviewing material related person transactions for potential conflict of interest situations and approving such transactions; and - at least annually, review and reassess the adequacy of the Audit Committee charter and recommend to the board of directors any amendments or modifications to the charter that the Audit Committee deems appropriate.
+- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - pre-approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - coordinating the oversight and reviewing the adequacy of our internal control over financial reporting; - reviewing and discussing with management and our independent registered public accounting firm, as appropriate, the identification, assessment and management of any major financial risks and provide oversight to management regarding those risks, which may include areas of finance, information technology, including cybersecurity and related incident reporting, law or other risks as deemed appropriate; establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending based upon the Audit Committee's review and discussions with management and our independent registered public accounting firm whether our audited financial statements shall be included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the Audit Committee report required by SEC rules to be included in our annual proxy statement; - reviewing material related person transactions for potential conflict of interest situations and approving such transactions; and - at least annually, review and reassess the adequacy of the Audit Committee charter and recommend to the Board any amendments or modifications to the charter that the Audit Committee deems appropriate.

-All audit and non-audit services, other than de minimis non-audit services, to be provided to us by our independent registered public accounting firm must be approved in advance by our Audit Committee.
+All audit and non-audit services, other than de minimis non-audit services, to be provided to us by our independent registered public accounting firm must be approved in advance by our Audit Committee